-Strange as it may seem (though maybe not so much, considering America's basic love of all things military), today's generation of kids probably know more about military strategy than many generals of a hundred years ago.
+Strange as it may seem, today's generation of kids probably know more about military strategy than many generals of a hundred years ago.
 Why?
 In a phrase: "Video games."
 From World of Warcraft to Halo, Modern War to Fallout 4, gamers these days get quite the education in military strategy well before they're old enough to attend West Point.

 Maybe that's kind of a natural thing for a nation that proudly boasts the largest and most powerful military in human history.
 All things considered, it shouldn't be that weird.
 And yet somehow, we bet you'll be surprised by exactly how many of these classic military strategies you already know.
 You might not know the names of the strategies themselves, or the history behind them.
 But you'll probably find at least half of these strategies oddly familiar.

 Vote up the most genius military strategies below.

 Air Superiority (Taking the High Ground)

 One of the most basic tactical concepts in the world is taking the high ground.
 In infantry battles, it's a lot easier to attack going downhill than uphill.
 Think of Gandalf and the Rohirrim's charge down the mountain at the Battle of Helm's Deep; they took the high ground, and used the downward momentum of that charge to smash Sauron's orc army.
 And this battle also revealed another benefit of charging downhill.
 If you time it right, and plan your attack for morning or evening, you can attack with the sun at your back, blinding the enemy and giving your forces a massive combat advantage.